MeetehS/meditor/README.md

 ### v0.0.5
 - add live articles search: just bring searched articles to front, the unsearched articles still in the end of library

+### v0.0.6
+- a new red ui
+- replace all pngs to svgs